On Becoming a Writer

 + I want to be a novelist, but an entire novel seems so overwhelming.
 What do I do?

 Try setting small goals — like writing one page a day.
 Before you know it, you'll have a finished book.
 Trust me, it works.

 + You didn't answer my question!

 I didn't?
 Did you read the other FAQ pages?
-(Check out the FAQs about me, about writing, and about my upcoming books.)
+(Check out the FAQs about me, about my books, about writing, and about my upcoming books.)
 You already read all those pages?
 And I still didn't answer your question?
 Oops.
 Sorry about that.
 You can head to the Contact page for my snail mail address or to get in touch with me via email.
 I'll do my best to get back with you as soon as possible!